allenaavila/inner-beast-service/docs/tutorials/tutorials-get-beasts-by-id.md

 # Get beast by ID

-## Prerequisites

-Complete the [Get Started](../overview/get-started.md) topic to set up your computer for the Inner Beast REST API.

 ## Context

-In this tutorial, you'll learn how to retrieve a specific `beast` profiles using its `beastId`.
+In this tutorial, you'll learn how to retrieve a specific `beast` profile using its `beastId`.

 This action enables you to efficiently access and view data on a `beast` profile for your personality quizzes.

+## Prerequisites

+Complete the [Get Started](../overview/get-started.md) topic to set up your computer for the Inner Beast Service.

 ## Steps